Management, Rady School of

 The MBA Curriculum

 The MBA curriculum (ninety-two units) is made up of a set of core disciplinary and skill-oriented courses with an emphasis on industry sectors, unstructured electives, and the professional seminar.
-The basic curriculum is the same for the Full-Time MBA.
+The basic curriculum is the same for the Full-Time and Flex MBA students.

 The core curriculum provides a comprehensive education in the fundamentals of business and management and lays a strong foundation for further study.
 Core courses consist of the following: